d4ndo/pass2gorilla/README.md

 ##Recommended

- Better do not store any password unencrypted on your hard drive.
+Do not store any password unencrypted on your hard drive.
 Use some ramdrive:

 ```bash
 sudo mkdir /mnt/ramdisk